openstack/openstack-manuals/doc/admin-guide-cloud/source/compute-configuring-migrations.rst

    identical between each of your servers.
 This ensures that the permissions on the NFS mount works correctly.

 #.
+Ensure you can access SSH without a password and without
+   StrictHostKeyChecking between ``HostB`` and ``HostC`` as ``nova`` user (set with the owner of nova-compute service).
+Direct access from one compute host to another is needed to copy the VM file across.
+It is also needed to detect if the source and target compute nodes share a storage subsystem.

+#.
 Export ``NOVA-INST-DIR/instances`` from ``HostA``, and ensure it is
    readable and writable by the Compute user on ``HostB`` and ``HostC``.